cycscarlos/cycscarlos/README.md

             encourage you to pursue your aspirations.

-            I have been hired by more than 40 large companies and corporations to advise and support them in the development and implementation of complex technical projects in the IT field.
+            I have been hired by more than 40 large companies and corporations to advise and support them in developing and implementing complex technical projects in the IT field.

             I worked for over 25 years as a system programmer and IBM mainframe technology specialist.
-After that phase ended, I specialized in the areas of microwave telecommunications and electronic security systems, a field in which I have been working for over 20 years, developing important and complex projects.
+After that phase ended, I specialized in microwave telecommunications and electronic security systems, a field in which I have been working for over 20 years, developing essentials and large projects.

             Throughout my professional career, I founded two successful startups, each dedicated and specialized in providing services for the technologies for which they were created.

-            Finally, and as a complement to my vocation as a software developer, in my free time, I develop websites and applications for desktop computers, servers, and smartphones"
+            Finally, and as a complement to my vocation as a software developer, in my free time, I develop websites and applications for desktop computers, servers, and smartphones.
+This passion requires me to stay updated on new technologies and trends within the web software development ecosystem such as Python, Javascript, HTML, CSS, NodeJS, MySQL, MongoDB, APIs, Artificial Intelligence, etc."

               My complete portfolios can be seen at the following links: